wright-group/WrightTools/docs/units.rst

 The pint unit registry can be directly accessed at ``wt.units.ureg``.

-To query wheteher a specific conversion is applicable, you can use :meth:`wt.units.is_valid_conversion`.
+To query whether a specific conversion is applicable, you can use :meth:`wt.units.is_valid_conversion`.
 To get a list of commonly used units that are valid conversions, you can use :meth:`wt.units.get_valid_conversions`.

 This same units system enables the units-aware properties throughout WrightTools.